Ancestor List

 Loading a new gedcom will replace the entire list of ancestors, while loading via either One2Tree or Pedigree Thief can allow for either an entire replacement of ancestor list, or replacement of the listing from a specific ancestor.

-One2Tree option only available to Windows users.
+Note: One2Tree option only available to Windows users.

 Add Relatives sub-menu